Mofeoluwa/Bikeshare-Data-Visualization/README.md

 # (Dataset Exploration Title)
-## by (your name here)
+## by Mofeoluwa Jide-Jegede

 ## Dataset

-> Provide basic information about your dataset in this section.
-If you selected your own dataset, make sure you note the source of your data and summarize any data wrangling steps that you performed before you started your exploration.
+> The dataset used is the Ford GoBike Trip data for 2019-02 provided by the Udacity Data Analyst Nanodegree platform.
+It has 183412 enteries with 16 variables.

 ## Summary of Findings